cormas/cormas-docs/docs/robot-forager.md

 Now you can re-initialize your simulation (to make sure that the robots are re-created and their `collectedMineral` collections are initialized) and click on the _"Run"_ button.
 Your robots should start collecting minerals now.

-If you right-click on any robot and then click on _"Inspect"_, you should be able to explore the `collectedMinerals` collection of that robot and see that it contains all the minerals that the robet has collected.
+If you right-click on any robot and then click on _"Inspect"_, you should be able to explore the `collectedMinerals` collection of that robot and see that it contains all the minerals that the robot has collected.

 ![](_media/robot-forager/17-collected-minerals.png)